robertoceb/robertoceb/README.md

 # 👋 Hi, I'm Roberto

-🔐 Level 2 SOC Security Analyst at Telefónica
+🔐 Level 2 SOC Security Analyst @ Telefónica
 💻 IT Specialist focused on automation, cybersecurity and knowledge systems
 📊 Passionate about efficiency, workflows and data